Exploring Skiathos without a car: Skiathos public transport guide

 This route runs along the coastline via a string of beaches and small towns, including Megali Ammos, Vasilias, Achladies, Tzaneria and Troulos, until it terminates at stop 26 next to Koukounaries beach.
 The whole journey is only 15km, so the stops are fairly frequent, and you should have one nearby if you’re staying on the south coast.

-This map shows the 27 stops on Skiathos’s main bus route along the south coast.
+This Skiathos bus map shows the 27 stops on the main route along the south coast.

 The stops are marked with green signposts with the number printed on, and some have shelters to wait in.
 The journey from Skiathos Town to Koukounaries takes around 30 minutes, and the bus turns round and heads back pretty much straight away.

 The bus timetable varies by season.
-But during the summer months, services normally start around 7am and finish around 1am, with buses running every 15 minutes during the day and every 20 minutes in the early morning/late evening.
-You can check the current timetable at bus stops, at ticket kiosks and on the bus company’s website.
+But during high season, services normally start around 7am and finish around 1am, with buses running every 10 minutes.
+You can check the Skiathos bus timetable at bus stops, at ticket kiosks and on the bus company’s website.

-The south coast buses do get busy, especially in high season from 5pm when lots of people are heading back into Skiathos Town after a day at the beach.
-You’re most likely to get a seat if you board at an earlier stop, otherwise you might have to stand.
-But if the bus is completely full then there’s only a 15-minute wait until the next one.
+The south coast buses do get busy, especially from 5pm when lots of people are heading back into Skiathos Town after a day at the beach.
+You’re most likely to get a seat if you board at an earlier stop, otherwise you might have to stand – or wait for the next bus.

 You can also travel by bus from Skiathos Town to the airport.
-These buses run every 30 minutes from 7am until 11pm during the summer and take less than 10 minutes.
+These buses run every 30 minutes from 6.45am until 11.15pm during high season and take less than 10 minutes.

-And there are a few other, less-frequent bus services around Skiathos, which you can use to visit Evangelistria monastery or some more remote beaches:
+And there are a few other, less-frequent bus services around Skiathos, which you can use to visit Evangelistria monastery or some of the more remote beaches:

-- Skiathos Town to Xamenos beach: the monastery minibus also runs services along the edge of the airport runway to Xamenos beach three times a day in summer.
+• Skiathos Town to Xamenos beach: the monastery minibus also runs along past the airport to Xamenos beach seven times a day in summer, taking 10 minutes.

-- Skiathos Town to Aselinos beach: there is also a bus service to Aselinos beach on the north coast of the island which runs five times a day in summer.
+• Skiathos Town to Panagia Ikonistria/Aselinos beach: there’s also a bus service to Panagia Ikonistria (for the monastery or dog shelter) and Aselinos beach on the north coast of the island, which runs ten times a day in summer and takes 40 minutes.

 How much do Skiathos buses cost?

-If you’re travelling further along the coast from Skiathos Town to Koukounaries (or any stops between 17 and 26), to the airport or to Aselenos beach it’s €3.
+If you’re travelling further along the coast from Skiathos Town to Koukounaries (or any stops between 17 and 26), to the airport or Aselenos beach it costs €3.

 How do I buy a ticket?